CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/initial_queries/key_questions.md

 1.  **Collections:**
     *   Are there known issues or missing functionalities in the existing collection helpers or extensions?
-    *   Is the split between `ConsmicLexicon.Foundation.xCollections` (non-generic) and `ConsmicLexicon.Foundation.xCollections.Generic` appropriate and consistently applied?
+    *   Is the split between `ConsmicLexicon.Foundation.Structures` (non-generic) and `ConsmicLexicon.Foundation.Structures.Generic` appropriate and consistently applied?
     *   Are there any custom generic collection implementations that are overly complex or not truly foundational?
     *   Is test coverage adequate for all collection utilities and extensions?
 2.  **IO:**